hbr/alba-lang-description/docs/tour.md

 ## Function Declaration

-Functions are declared by giving a signature (name, argument types and return type) and an expression which defines the function.
+Functions are declared by giving a name, a signature (argument types and return type) and an expression which defines the function.

     inorder (t:BINARY_TREE[A]): [A]
             -- The inorder sequence of the elements of the tree 't'.